The Confident Eater

 Smoothies can be a great way to add in calories if accepted by a child.
 Nut butters, avocado, yoghurt and cream can be easy to add into a drink.

-6. Desserts – there are many ways we can introduce more calories through desserts while still focusing on nutrients.
+6. Desserts – there are many ways you can introduce more calories through desserts while still focusing on nutrients.

 My fussy eater is not putting on weight, what can I do?, Judith Yeabsley|Fussy Eating NZ, custard, #putonweightforfussyeaters, #putonweightforpickyeaters, #helpaddingfoodsfussyeating, #helpfortoddlerfussyeaters, #helpfortoddlerpickyeaters, #helpaddingfoodforpickyeaters, #theconfidenteater, #fussyeatingNZ, #pickyeatingNZ #helpforpickyeaters, #helpforpickyeating, #recipespickyeaterswilleat, #recipesfussyeaterswilleat #winnerwinnerIeatdinner, #Recipesforpickyeaters, #Foodforpickyeaters, #wellington, #NZ, #judithyeabsley, #helpforfussyeating, #helpforfussyeaters, #fussyeater, #fussyeating, #pickyeater, #pickyeating, #supportforpickyeaters, #creatingconfidenteaters, #newfoods, #bookforpickyeaters, #thepickypack, #funfoodsforpickyeaters, #funfoodsdforfussyeaters

 Dairy-based desserts like custard or yoghurt are often accepted.
-Or we can add cream to fruit or pancakes.
+Or you can add cream to fruit or pancakes.

 If you are concerned about your child’s weight, please do get it checked out as often they are growing within their own curve.
 Without that constant worry you can still work on strategies but without the added pressure.